nevmenandr/vindolanda/manuscript.md

 ## My other fonts

-<i class="fas fa-font"></i> [18cent](https://nevmenandr.github.io/18cent-font/) A typeface based on a historical typeface used in 18th century typography, but was sought after as an illustration of brokenness and lack of mental balance in the credits of a movie about <i class="fas fa-imdb"></i> [Tchaikovsky's wife](https://www.imdb.com/title/tt17538510/).
+<i class="fas fa-font"></i> [18cent](https://nevmenandr.github.io/18cent-font/) A typeface based on a historical typeface used in 18th century typography, but was sought after as an illustration of brokenness and lack of mental balance in the credits of a movie about [Tchaikovsky's wife](https://www.imdb.com/title/tt17538510/).

 <i class="fas fa-font"></i> [Font and writing system for a constructed language for the birthday of M. Daniel](https://github.com/nevmenandr/artlang-dani-el?tab=readme-ov-file#%D1%88%D1%80%D0%B8%D1%84%D1%82)